webpack/webpack.js.org/src/content/plugins/define-plugin.md

 if(!BROWSER_SUPPORTS_HTML5) require("html5shiv");
 ```

 T> Note that because the plugin does a direct text replacement, the value given to it must include **actual quotes** inside of the string itself.
-Typically, this is done either with either alternate quotes, such as `'"production"'`, or by using `JSON.stringify('production')`.
+Typically, this is done either with alternate quotes, such as `'"production"'`, or by using `JSON.stringify('production')`.

 __index.js__